 What is a privacy impact assessment?

-A Privacy Impact Assessment or a PIA is a process of analysing how an organisation collects data.
-A PIA will focus on how the data is collected, used, shared and maintained.
+A Privacy Impact Assessment, or a PIA, is a process of analyzing how an organization collects data.
+A PIA will focus on how the data is collected, used, shared, and maintained.

-The PIA then checks for any risks and allows your organisation to stay compliant.
+The PIA checks for any risks and allows your organization to stay compliant.
 During this process, you will need to define all parties involved, the data nature and the purposes of the data processing.
 Often, it is easier to outsource a PIA to save time and money.

 What is DPIA in data privacy?

-A DPIA is typically done on an ongoing basis which means that you never need to be in doubt about how your organisation is operating.
-DPIAs don’t always remove all risk but they can be flexible and scalable to minimise risks.
+A DPIA is typically done on an ongoing basis which means that you never need to be in doubt about how your organization is operating.
+DPIAs don’t permanently remove all risks but can be flexible and scalable to minimize risks.

 What is the benefit of using a privacy impact assessment?

-There are many benefits to using a Privacy Impact Assessment within your business including the fact that it allows you to analyse how data is collected.
-You are obligated to properly analyse any data protection measures under GDPR and a PIA is effective in doing this.
+There are many benefits to using a Privacy Impact Assessment within your business, including the fact that it allows you to analyze how data is collected.
+You must properly investigate any data protection measures under GDPR, and a PIA effectively does this.